Chris Lewis MP - Essex

 Meeting with Unifor Local 222 | Dec 4, 2025

 As co-chair of the Conservative Auto Caucus, I was pleased to meet with Jeff Gray, President Unifor Local 222 in Oshawa, alongside my colleagues.
+We had a productive discussion about our shared commitment to protecting auto workers’ rights and securing their jobs.

 My Conservative colleagues and I will continue to stand for auto workers in Canada and will do everything we can to support and strengthen Canada’s auto industry.